We find a measurement gap in 100% of the accounts we audit. See what is hiding in yours. We find gaps in 100% of audits. Get your free audit

 What is Google Ads Editor?

-Known as the Adwords Editor, PPC pros use this downloadable application to create, manage, and edit Google Ads campaigns.
+Known as the AdWords Editor, PPC pros use this downloadable application to create, manage, and edit Google Ads campaigns.

 Google Ads Editor can help you be more efficient because it serves as an offline editor for anyone who wants to make changes in bulk on the go.